 By definition, you can’t know the unknown, so it’s not realistic to assume that you’ll also see an expense coming before it arrives.
-You can never know, for example, that you’re going to have a minor car accident on a given day.

 What you can do, however, is to assume that unexpected expenses are always on the way, and to budget for the unforeseen continually, by setting aside a bit of money each month for “emergency funds”, or “unexpected expenses”.